The Database Doctor

 Metadata as a Delta, not a Snapshot

 The snapshot thought experiment should hopefully have given you some optimisation ideas.
-One very obvious optimisation is to have a data structure that keep track of the metadata that has changed since we last replicated data.
-We could easily keep a list of all the metadata changes since some replication point in time.
+An obvious optimisation would be to use a data structure to keep track of the metadata which changed since the last replication event.
+The primary would keep track of the state of the replica and decide what to transmit based on the tracked delta.

 What happens if a replica decides to go missing for a long time or has a network disconnect?

-The metadata delta we maintain for the replica will now grow large.
-Let us be all cloudy, and just hand wave that away with "we can throw cloud hardware at that".
+The metadata delta we maintain for the replica will grow large.
+Humour me as I go all "cloudy".
+We will dismiss that with: "we can throw cloud hardware at that".
 But something more sinister is happening.
 To bring a replica up to date - we must apply all the pending metadata changes in a single transaction - potentially shipping a lot of data over the network.
 That results in a massive burst of replication traffic.
 By the time we are done applying the changes - we may have built up yet another pile of pending metadata.
 This "catch up" phase could go on for a long time - potentially forever if the primary is writing fast.
 We will also need a large amount of disk or memory to keep the pending changes around on the replica until they are applied.

 In the worst case, where the primary has changed all data since the replica went offline, the replica will need twice the storage of the primary to come back online: